Donna Brooke is the owner of Sunlover Retreat in Tairua and an expert on making the most of a relaxing break.

 We could be so bold as to say we are Aucklanders’ fave getaway.
 So why would people come here?
 For a romantic getaway.
 To relax and unwind.
 In fact, that's the first thing I hear, the audible sigh, because I do hear that, people relaxing, sitting down, stopping to take it all in.
 You don't have to do all the adrenaline stuff, just go for a long walk with your significant other, have a glass of wine either at your bach or your favourite accommodation place or one of the local eateries.

-At the end of your day you’ll either be enjoying fish and chips at the north end beach or pizza from Manaia Kitchen, tasty Asian-inspired food at Flock, or you’ll be really spoiling yourself at Tairua Beach Club, watching the sun set over the harbour.
+At the end of your day you’ll either be enjoying fish and chips at the north end beach or pizza from Manaia Kitchen, or you’ll be really spoiling yourself at Tairua Beach Club, watching the sun set over the harbour.

 Donna Brook is the owner and host of Sunlover Retreat.
-Nestled high overlooking the harbour, inner harbour and small seaside village of Tairua, you feel close to all the amenities, yet secluded in privacy.
+Nestled high overlooking the harbour, the hilly backbrop and small seaside village of Tairua, you feel close to all the amenities, yet secluded in privacy.
 For a romantic escape, a girls' getaway or a family catch up, the two suites with their own living space provide carefree barefoot luxury with all the comforts.
-And if you're lucky Donna might share her famous sourdough recipe, if you haven't perfected yet yours.
+And if you're lucky Donna might share her famous sourdough recipe, if you haven't yet perfected yours.